evaliu2002/PetMyDog/Weekly Reports/ReportSeven.md

   - Plans and Goals for the Next Week: Make final adjustements for final release and work on writing JUnit tests.
                                        Check in with the team on any bug reports and also make changes based on peer review results.

+- ##### An Nguyen:
+  - Goals from last week: Test the CreateDogProfile post request to the back end.
+Create test suite for front-end components.
+Edit styling to fit mobile page.
+  - Progress and Issues: Edited post request so that dog object is received in the back-end after creating a dog profile.
+    Edited styling to fit mobile pages.
+  - Plans and Goals for the Next Week: Ensure dog list in owner profile is updated after creating dog object.
+    Prepare for final release.